cleverage/process-bundle/Documentation/reference/tasks/csv_reader_task.md

 Possible outputs
 ----------------

-`<array>` Foreach line, it will return a php array where key comes from headers and values are strings.
+`array`: foreach line, it will return a php array where key comes from headers and values are strings.
 Underlying method is [fgetcsv](https://secure.php.net/manual/en/function.fgetcsv.php).

 Options